A most severe headache can be caused by a ruptured aneurysm as well as from sinusitis, particularly the sphenoid type.

 “Patients will have an MRI and MRA, and while (ruptured) aneurysm is often ruled out, the only finding on the MRI may be inflammation of one or both of the sphenoid sinuses,” says Dr. Silvers.

-In the case of a ruptured aneurysm, the headache (which is typically of alarming proportions) may be “associated with change in mental status, loss of consciousness, seizures or other focal neurological deficits,” depending on location, explains Dr. Carol Redillas, MD, a headache neurologist at the Ochsner Medical Center, New Orleans, Louisiana.
+In the case of a ruptured aneurysm, the headache (which is typically of alarming proportions) may be “associated with change in mental status, loss of consciousness, seizures or other focal neurological deficits,” depending on location, explains Carol Redillas, MD, founder of Crescent City Headache and Neurology Center.

 Depending on a leaking aneurysm’s location, a condition called ptosis (drooping eyelids) will occur.
-Sinusitis can also cause eyelid ptosis (see left eye in photo below).
+Sinusitis can also cause eyelid ptosis.

 Another telltale sign of a possible (note: possible, not definite) ruptured aneurysm is if the headache suddenly slams you in the midst of physical exertion (especially while holding one’s breath).